spacetelescope/stenv/docs/source/faq.rst

 What if my platform isn't listed in released YAML files, or a released YAML file doesn't build on my system?
 ============================================================================================================

-If the YAML files built for a release (see :ref:`choose_release`) do not include your platform, you can use one of the environment files in the root of the repository (see :ref:`environments`).
+If the YAML files built for a release (see :ref:`choose_release`) do not include your platform, you can use the :ref:`environment_definition` file (``environment.yml``) in the root of the repository.
-Note, however, that these environments have not necessarily been tested for your platform.
+Note, however, that this environment has not been tested for all platforms.

 What about Astroconda?
 ======================